-A Bad Case Of Stripes is about a little girl so worried about impressing others that she keeps changing and looses who she really is.
+A Bad Case Of Stripes is about a little girl so worried about impressing others that she keeps changing and loses who she really is.
 This story is a cautionary tale about being yourself, and not being yourself.
-A great book for older preschoolers and young elementary aged children.
-At 4 my son is starting to get the message of this book, but has enjoyed reading it and giggling at the antics for sometime now.
+A great book for older preschoolers and young elementary-aged children.
+At 4 my son is starting to get the message of this book but has enjoyed reading it and giggling at the antics for some time now.

 Alice The Fairy is such a sweet book about a fairy who is still learning the ropes.
 I love the spells she casts and kids relate to her type of magic, I promise!
 I love that this book is about a fairy but not the Disney idea that we are so often bombarded with.
 It’s fresh, fun and I can’t wait for my daughter to enjoy doing more than using it as a teether because I know she will love it.

 Duck on a Bike tickles my funny bone.
 I love this book, the message is awesome too.
 Just because it’s never been done before doesn’t mean that you shouldn’t try!
 Also how cute is a duck riding a bike?
-The illustrations are amazing and your child will love the farm animals .
+The illustrations by David Shannon are amazing and your child will love the farm animals.

 Too Many Toys In Too Many Toys, little Spencer has way too many toys, a sight all too familiar.
 The toys cover the floors and spill down the hallway.
 They cover the yard and the bathroom.
 But, Spencer’s toys were becoming a household hazard.
 Spencer’s mom (perhaps one of the most relatable moms in a picture book ever) finally loses it when she trips on railroad tracks while carrying a load of laundry.
 She haggles, bribes, coaxes, and threatens Spencer to start getting rid of toys.
 Spencer’s mom is victorious when there’s a giant box full of toys to be banished, but when she returns from a tea break, she discovers the toys emptied all over the hall.
 There’s Spencer, astronaut helmet on, sitting in his new cardboard rocket.
 Forget all the toys – the box is the best toy EVER! ( review by Amy Kraft )